Some organisms, such as plants, can trap the energy in

 During the process of cellular respiration, carbon dioxide is given off.
 This carbon dioxide can be used by plant cells during photosynthesis to form new carbohydrates.
 Also in the process of cellular respiration, oxygen gas is required to serve as an acceptor of electrons.
 This oxygen is identical to the oxygen gas given off during photosynthesis.
 Thus, there is an interrelationship between the processes of photosynthesis and cellular respiration, namely the entrapment of energy available in sunlight and the provision of the energy for cellular processes in the form of ATP.

 The overall mechanism of cellular respiration involves four processes: glycolysis, in which glucose molecules are broken down to form pyruvic acid molecules; the Krebs cycle, in which pyruvic acid is further broken down and the energy in its molecule is used to form high-energy compounds, such as nicotinamide adenine dinucleotide (NADH); the electron transport system, in which electrons are transported along a series of coenzymes and cytochromes and the energy in the electrons is released; and chemiosmosis, in which the energy given off by electrons pumps protons across a membrane and provides the energy for ATP synthesis.
 The general chemical equation for cellular respiration is:

-Figure provides an overview of cellular respiration.
-Glucose is converted to acetyl‐CoA in the cytoplasm, and then the Krebs cycle proceeds in the mitochondrion.
-Electron transport and chemiosmosis result in energy release and ATP synthesis.
+Figure 6-1 provides an overview of cellular respiration.
+Glucose is converted to pyruvic acid in the cytoplasm, which is then used to produce acetyl CoA in the mitochondrion.
+Finally, the Krebs cycle proceeds in the mitochondrion.
+Electron transport and chemiosmosis result in energy release; ATP synthesis also occurs in the mitochondrion.